 - Sprinkle crumble mixture over apples, distributing evenly.

 - Bake at 375 degrees for about 30 minutes or until apples are bubbling and crumble topping is golden brown.
+(If you use a glass baking dish you can see the apples bubbling around the side of the pan.)

 If your apples are a bit on the milder side, or if you are making this with older apples that have lost some of their brightness, you can add a bit of lemon juice and/or zest to give them a bit more flavor.
 This was a common 19th century tip for brightening up the flavor of apple dishes.